websauna/websauna/docs/source/tutorials/deployment/email.rst

 Testing it out
 ==============

 Run your playbook where you have enabled ``smtp: on``.
-For every run, it should out a test email.
+For every run, it should output a test email.
 You can use Ansible ``smtp`` tag to run only SMTP server specific parts:

 .. code-block:: console